HELP SAVE AUSTRALIA'S NATIVE BEES!

 Pesticide use also has a major impact on native bees.
 Insecticides intended to kill pests in gardens or crops, may also be toxic to valuable pollinating insects such as native bees.
 Public awareness has recently soared about the effect of these chemicals, and pressure is mounting to ban certain formulations and develop less toxic alternatives.

-Five Ways to Help Save the Beautiful Native Bee Visitors to Your Garden or Farm
+Five Ways to Help Save the Beautiful Native Bees that Visit Your Garden or Farm

 1 -- Spread the Word about Australian Native Bees